 Evidence to Action for Strengthened Family Planning and Reproductive Health Services for Women and Girls

-E2A follows through on these mandates by focusing on youth-related activities, increasing contraceptive method choice, and systematically scaling up proven family planning and reproductive health practices.
-Through E2A, MSH helps communities in many countries gain better access to family planning and reproductive health services.
+E2A followed through on these mandates by focusing on youth-related activities, increasing contraceptive method choice, and systematically scaling up proven family planning and reproductive health practices.
+Through E2A, MSH helped communities in many countries gain better access to family planning and reproductive health services.